Stjepan1999/Hangman/README.md

 # Hangman
-This is hangman game I made, you can play it on Croatian or English
+This is hangman game, you can play it in Croatian or English